dkscksals12/ITstyler-Image-optimized-Text-based-Style-Transfer/README.md

 # ITstyler: Image-optimized Text-based Style Transfer

 ## Unofficial  [Paper](https://arxiv.org/abs/2301.10916)
-This article is not released much details, you can try difference iter's pretrained model or adjust the LR or MLP and more...
+This article is not released much details, you can try difference iter's pretrained model or adjust the LR or MLP and more... （May be 80000iters is enough, emmm....)
 <table>
     <tr>
         <td ><center><img src="https://github.com/zhangquanwei962/ITstyler-Image-optimized-Text-based-Style-Transfer/blob/main/content/brad_pitt.jpg" >brad_pitt </center></td>